 About

 My art emerges across disciplines and continents.
 As a ballet dancer, I trained at the limits of physical expression.
-My research in biomedical sciences—where I used engineered sensors to study nanoscale connections between cellular structures—shaped my belief that machines can expand human potential.
+My research in biomedical sciences—where I used engineered sensors to study nanoscale connections between cellular structures—shaped my belief that machines can expand human capabilities.

 Biography